Mount Olympus and Meteora Walking Holiday

-During our 7 day trek you will explore two of the most unique and breathtaking locations in Greece, Mount Olympus and Meteora!
+During our 7-day trek you will explore two of the most unique and breathtaking locations in Greece, Mount Olympus and Meteora!

 Mount Olympus is undoubtedly one of the most famous mountains in the world.
-Being the home of the twelve ancient Greek Gods and featuring the highest peak of Greece (Mytikas at 2,917m), the mountain captivates the visitor at first site with its incomparable natural beauty and the wealth of its ancient history.
+Being the home of the twelve ancient Greek Gods and featuring the highest peak in Greece (Mytikas at 2,917m), the mountain captivates the visitor at first site with its incomparable natural beauty and the wealth of its ancient history.

 The Olympus mountain range has been declared the first Greek National Park since 1938 and it’s also characterised as a World’s Biosphere Reserve.
 Organized mountain refuges and numerous hiking routes are available for all levels.
 In total there are 52 peaks ranging from altitudes of 760m to 2,918m, which combined with the alpine fields, sheer ravines, deep gorges and thick forest create a unique landscape.
 Olympus mountain harbours more than 1,500 types of plants, dozens of animal species and many rare birds that we look forward to spot for you.

-Our next stop is the gigantic rocks of Meteora… Tranquil, spiritual, other-worldly, remarkable, breathtaking, enormous, inspirational, magnificent are only some words to used to describe them!
+Our next stop is the gigantic rocks of Meteora… Tranquil, spiritual, other-worldly, remarkable, breathtaking, enormous, inspirational, magnificent are only some words used to describe them!
 Unique enormous columns of rock rise vertically from the ground with an unusual form, demonstrating nature’s splendor and man’s ever lasting desire to connect with the divine.
 The gigantic rocks of Meteora are perched above the town of Kalambaka at a maximum height of 400m, with its most interesting summits decorated with historical monasteries dating back to the 14th century.

 Explore the most famous mountain in Greece, home of the Greek Gods and ‘relive’ ancient myths and history,

 Experience the diversity of the Greek mountainous landscape,